justanormalmaker/OPENDRUMS/README.md

 The code is divided in sections and commented so that it can be easily understood.

 It also uses this [Python program](SOFTWARE/OPENDRUMS_V0.1_python_setup_software.ino).
 This program has to be used on a computer to setup OPENDRUMS when in "SETUP" mode.
+More info in the "How to use" section below.

 ### Other Softwares
 To use OPENDRUMS as a MIDI instrument you have to use two free softwares: